argrelay/argrelay/docs/dev_notes/term_dictionary.md

 TODO: reformat, sort, populate, link to `feature_story`-ies.

-*   token: substring of command line (split by one or more delimiter chars), see usage of `SpecialChar`.
 *   argument = arg: one or more command line token interpreted as a function argument, see usage of `TokenType`.
 *   curr, prev, next: current, previous, next item during processing.

+*   token: substring of command line (split by one or more delimiter chars), see usage of `SpecialChar`.
+*   incomplete token: matching some enum items as prefix but not matching any exactly
+    TODO: clarify: what about matching one enum item exactly, but matching other enum items as prefix?
+*   unrecognized token: token matching none of the enum items (under given context)
+    TODO: clarify: can it be incomplete (matching some enum items as prefix)?
 *   tangent = tan: token "touched" by the cursor - see FS_23_62_89_43.
+    TODO: clarify: should it be touched on the side as in `apac|` or it is still tangent for `ap|ac`?
 *   token left part: tangent token substring on the left from the cursor.
 *   token right part: tangent token substring on the right from the cursor.

 *   interpreter = interp: see usage of `AbstractInterp`.

 *   type: unique (across all interpreters) name for a set of values.